 While it is evident women benefit from working for gender equality leaders, there are also clear business benefits: None of the women who work for gender equality leaders are currently looking for a new job, and only 9% plan to leave in the next 1-2 years.
 And 90% rate their motivation at work as good or extremely good.

 “Building and maintaining a truly inclusive culture should be at the forefront of every corporate agenda,” says Michele Parmelee, Deloitte Global Deputy CEO and Chief People and Purpose Officer.
-“This means organizations need to address burnout, make mental wellbeing a priority, and approach hybrid working with inclusive and flexible policies that actually work for women.
+“This means organisations need to address burnout, make mental wellbeing a priority, and approach hybrid working with inclusive and flexible policies that actually work for women.
 There is a unique opportunity to build upon the progress already made to ensure women of all backgrounds can thrive in an equitable and inclusive workplace.”

 For more information and to view the full results of Deloitte’s Women @ Work 2022: A Global Outlook, visit: www.deloitte.com/womenatwork.

 Between November 2021 and February 2022, Deloitte Global conducted a survey of 5,000 women in 10 countries and sectors to understand the impact of the COVID-19 pandemic on women’s personal and professional lives.
-The survey also aimed to understand the state of gender equality in the workplace from an intersectional lens and the types of actions that employers are taking to support, retain, and empower women within their organizations.
+The survey also aimed to understand the state of gender equality in the workplace from an intersectional lens and the types of actions that employers are taking to support, retain, and empower women within their organisations.
 Each respondent answered 21 questions about their experience at work; the impact of that experience on their personal life; and the steps their employer is taking to support their career progression and wellbeing.